Multimodal Automated Fact-Checking: A Survey: Datasets and Modeling Approaches

 \subsection{Stage $3$: Justification Production}

-A small number of datasets for multimodal AFC are available which consider justification production.
+A small number of datasets is available for multimodal justification production.
 Previous work can be grouped into two categories: $(1)$ highlighting parts of the input, and $(2)$ generating natural language justifications.

-\textbf{Highlighting Input.} The first category captures input parts as justification which influence models' verdict prediction results.
-A popular approach for selecting which parts of the input contribute to misinformation are Graph Neural Networks~\citep{KipfW17}.
-Several papers encode multimodal data as graph elements, naturally combining entities and relations from multiple modalities.
-Models are trained to detect inconsistencies between relations originating from different modalities, or to detect relations that may be misinformative based on the local graph structure or their incompatibility with an external knowledge base~\citep{fung-etal-2021-infosurgeon, ShangKZW22, KouZSW20}.
-Predictions for specific entities and relations then serve as explanations for the potential misinformativeness of the entire graph.
-Combining subclaim-level and claim-level predictions is also used outside of graph contexts, e.g.~\citet{Zhou_2018_CVPR, DBLP:conf/cvpr/0001AN19} use a multitask model for manipulation classification and identification of manipulated regions.
-Rather than labeled data, some papers rely on attention mechanisms to provide explanations by highlighting areas which have high attention weights. \citet{DBLP:conf/icpr/BonettiniCMBBT20, DBLP:conf/cvpr/DangLS0020} use this approach to highlight manipulated image regions; \citet{DBLP:conf/taai/PurwantoSLYP21} also include captions.
+\textbf{Highlighting Input.} The first category highlights input parts as justification which contribute to models' results.
+A popular approach for this are Graph Neural Networks~\citep{KipfW17}.
+Several papers encode multimodal data as graph elements, combining entities and their relations in and between modalities.
+Models are trained to detect inconsistencies between different modalities, or to detect relations (i.e., between entities) that may be misinformative.
+This detection could be based on the local graph structure, or on an external knowledge base~\citep{fung-etal-2021-infosurgeon, ShangKZW22, KouZSW20}.
+Highlighted entities and relations serve as explanations for the potential misinformativeness of the entire graph.
+Conversely, \citet{Zhou_2018_CVPR} and \citet{DBLP:conf/cvpr/0001AN19} use a multitask model for manipulation classification and identification of manipulated regions.
+Rather than labeled data, some papers rely on attention mechanisms to highlight areas as explanations. \citet{DBLP:conf/icpr/BonettiniCMBBT20, DBLP:conf/cvpr/DangLS0020} use this approach to highlight manipulated image regions; \citet{DBLP:conf/taai/PurwantoSLYP21} also include captions.

-\textbf{Natural Language Justifications.} For the second category (i.e. natural language justifications), \citet{Yao2022} recently introduced a multimodal dataset with natural language justifications through scraping text and visual content from web pages referred to by fact-checking articles.
-This is a similar approach to~\citet{kotonya-toni-2020-explainable-automated} who created a text-only AFC justification production dataset.
+\textbf{Natural Language Justifications.} \citet{Yao2022} recently introduced a multimodal dataset with natural language justifications.
+They scrape text and visual content from web pages referenced by fact-checking articles.
 The dataset includes summaries in the fact-checking articles as gold justifications for the verdicts.
 However, such a setting is not realistic, as fact-checking articles are not available when verifying a new claim.